RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 As the sun finished it's early setting, the clouds loomed in closer and the world became darker still, Felicity began to doubt herself.
 Maybe dying from exposure to the elements wasn't worse than what punishment waited for her at home.
 But rather than turn back and give into that fate, she continued to trudge onward.
 Her slower pace now a counterbalance to the winds that threatened to cast her back down on the road.

 When Felicity's teeth started chattering from the cold, she knew she had to find somewhere so she could get out of the rain.
-A quick glance around, while fighting to see through rain streaming down her face, told her she was near the exhibition center.
-And near it was the hotel that always had their vacancy sign on.

-An odd shaped building, like someone had asked a child to pick the layout of the rooms rather than use what would be space efficient.
-The building was tall but narrow and winding, and had lots of small courtyards, that even from the street with limited visibility, Felicity could see were doing their best to grow a pet tornado as the wind whipped around in the confined areas.
-The front door was well lit and didn't look like it had concrete for her to fall on.

-She began to fight towards it.

 ***